danielreidy7/french-form-refactor/README.md

 The form in it's current state is well built.
 It is user-centric and has been revised multiple times.
 The main revision(made by the french gov.) was to add the ability to autofill inputs from your device, this meant only changing the 'reason' and timestamp each time you used the form.
-When they made this update (about a week into the lockdown, and 437 forms filled by me later...)
+When they made this update (about a week into the lock-down, and 437 forms filled by me later...)
 It was a game changer.
 Honestly I dreaded the form before this, being a developer I just cannot bare repetitive tasks, let alone ones you have to do every single day.

 ### A worthy challenge